Stock futures rise following Nasdaq's record day

 IHS Markit’s flash manufacturing and service purchasing managers reports for August are both expected to show improvement from July.

-Among earnings reports coming out will be the latest from farm equipment maker Deere & Co and apparel company Foot Locker.
+Among earnings reports coming out will be the latest from farm equipment maker Deere & Co and footwear seller Foot Locker.

 TRUMP CLAIMS BIDEN WIN WILL CAUSE DEPRESSION, ‘BIGGEST HEADWIND’ TO ECONOMY